 For most healthy adults, seasonal viruses are not generally life-threatening.
-But as you’ve seen in the news, acute respiratory illness pandemics, such as those caused by coronaviruses (including COVID-19) or influenza, can spread quickly and widely, and pose a major global health threat.
+But as you’ve seen in the news, respiratory disease pandemics, such as those caused by coronaviruses or influenza, are something else.
+They often involve new strains of viruses to which people have developed no immunity.
+These kinds of viruses can spread quickly and widely, and they can pose a major global health threat.
+That’s why you need to know about acute respiratory illness pandemics and how to prepare for them.

 Why “Acute Respiratory Illness Pandemics: Prevention and Response” Matters: